Fast Facts About Minnesota State MankatoPage address: http://www.mnsu.edu/about/facts.html

 - Dr. Marilyn Wells, Provost and Senior Vice President for Academic Affairs

-- Mr. R. Kent Clark, Vice President for University Advancement
+- Mr. Kent Stanley, Vice President for University Advancement

 - Mr. Richard J. Straka, Vice President for Finance and Administration

 - More than 130 undergraduate programs of study, including 13 pre-professional programs, and more than 85 graduate programs, including master’s, specialist and doctoral programs.
 These programs are offered through six academic colleges: Allied Health and Nursing; Arts and Humanities; Business; Education; Science, Engineering and Technology; and Social and Behavioral Sciences.
 Several of the programs, or portions of them, are also offered through various College of University Extended Education venues, including the facility at 7700 France in Edina and at the Normandale Partnership Center.

 - Academic quality as recognized by 24 U.S. Department of Education recognized accrediting agencies including the Higher Learning Commission, a member of the North Central Association of Colleges and Schools, and AACSB International (MBA program).
 Sixty-six academic programs hold specialized accreditation, certification and/or recognition from 22 different recognized accrediting agencies.
 Five non-academic programs also hold specialized accreditation, certification or recognition.

 - Applied research opportunities through the Organizational Effectiveness Group; Chesley Center on Aging; Center for Innovation and Entrepreneurship; Center for School-University Partnerships; International Renewable Energy Technology Institute; Kessel Institute for the Study of Peace and Change; Mankato Area Lifelong Learners; Minnesota Center for Automotive Research; Minnesota Center for Engineering and Manufacturing Excellence; Minnesota Center for Transportation Research; Minnesota Modeling and Simulation Center; Minnesota Rapid Prototyping & Production Center; Small Business Development Center, Space Image Processing Center; Strategic Business, Education and Regional Partnerships; the annual Undergraduate Research Symposium; and the Water Resources Center.